IG-Community/Silent-Software-Installer-Unattended-Script/README.md

 1. Run the script in a PowerShell environment.
 2. The script will display a menu with options for different installation configurations.
-3. Select the desired option by entering the corresponding number.
+3. Select the desired option by entering the Button.
 4. The script will install the selected software silently without any further user interaction.
 5. Once the installation process is completed, a confirmation message will be displayed.